vince-bourgmayer/electron-test/RESUME.md

 # Resume of projet's progress
+## 07/10/2017
+I passed my day to look for a way to get Data from child window to main window without passing by IPC.
+I thought I've found a solution with `window.open()`called from renderer Process and with `window.opener` but all my trials failed.
+Every link found on google is saying that it isn't possible as I would, so I decided to rethink the apps with child window.
+I'll do everything in the single main window.
+The main window will stay globally the same but the central part will see its content change depending on what the user want to do.
+If user want to add a new door, I will print a formular, if user wants to see password, then app will show data on that door (and so user will get its password or login)

+I can't use `<webview>` because webview launch a new process which is independant from main window.
+To hide or show the html element of the page I can use display or visibility css attribute.
+But I threw an eye on the difference between them and visibility let the element able to affect the page.
+So I'll use `display`.

+## 05/10/2017
+1. Update todo list to add the task of correcting the issue with child window

+2. Start to think on how to get info from child window to main window.
+Then I start to search on google info about this and I fell on [this](https://discuss.atom.io/t/object-has-been-destroyed-when-open-secondary-child-window/30880/4).
+So, as it has been said there, I add a listener on the child window for the close event.
+When this one is trigger, it will hide the child window.
+I'm not sur but I think that `event.preventDefault()` replace standard behaviour when closing by this one.
+I check if I still got the issue and the answer is No. Problem resolved :)

 ## 03/10/2017

 1. A second window is popping when clicking on a "new door" button in carousel.
 To allow that, I tried different things.